Meaning of Life – Your Step By Step Guide

 IV.
 The Meaning of Life

 At this point, we have shut out much of the useless noise that distracts us from our own meaning of life principles.
 And we have come to terms with our mental capacity and our relationships with others.
-As a result, we now understand our personal priorities and goals.
-These will nurture our meaning of life dreams, and give the understanding we are seeking.
+We now understand our personal priorities and goals, which together will provide much of the meaning of life dreams and understanding we are seeking.

 It is helpful to see what others have thought and felt about life, and about death.
 You already know people whose opinions you value, whether or not they are personal acquaintances.
-Especially relevant are their actions, which may be wiser and more authentic than their words.
-Moreover, how are those people spending, or how did they spend, their lives?
+Consider their actions, which may be wiser and more authentic than their words.
+Also, how are those people spending, or how did they spend, their lives?
 What effect did they have on others and the world around them?

-The following articles provide perspective on how others have dealt with their own meaning of life via faith or philosophy.
+The following articles provide perspective on how others have dealt with their own meaning of life faith or philosophy.
 A recurring theme when discussing the meaning of life is whether we can in some sense live forever.
 For that reason, these articles spend some time on immortality in its various forms.
 These forms may include dreams, legacy, memory, science, technology and even doggerel and jokes.

 – Meaning of Life and Immortality Through Technology

 When you reach this step, you may feel that your insights about the meaning of life are complete.
 Nevertheless, it’s still valuable to double-check them against your personal ethics and values.

 The following articles discuss ethics and values.
-They appear here because they touch upon intensely personal issues: Social conscience, that is, empathy for others.
-Suicide and personal freedom.
-And what happens when “selfhood” battles dementia:
+They appear here because they touch upon intensely personal issues: social conscience; selfhood; sanity and dementia; and life and death.